 Professor Mario Aquino Alves and colleagues at FGV-EAESP focus on how the Instituo Palmas developed from grassroots social innovation in a local community to top-down tech venture and digital social money.

 When Social Innovation Goes Tech Venture, by Tom Gamble.
 Related research: Digital Social Money Implementation by Grassroots Organizations: Combining Bottom-Up and Top-Down Strategies for Social Innovations; Eduardo Diniz, Mario Alves, Adrian Cernev, Eros Nascimento.

 Going digital – the venture phase

-The introduction of digital cash to the social innovation initiative further changed the nature of Banco Palmas.
+The introduction of digital cash to a social innovation initiative changed the nature of Banco Palmas.
 It increased the distance between the organisation’s original grassroots identity and the key feature of social currency.
 In effect, the second pillar of the social innovation became digitalized.
 And the projects greater in scale.

 In 2014, the Instituto Palmas was contracted to create a CDB in the city of Maricà, 63 kilometres from the capital Rio de Janeiro.
 While located in an oil-rich state, Maricà possesses 4 districts with high rates of poverty.
 Aware of the success of the Banco Palmas model in creating local wealth, the mayor of Maricà was also wary of the so-called ‘paradox of plenty’ which claims that regions blessed with abundant natural resources – especially petroleum – usually tend to maintain themselves in conditions of poverty.